 The Berlin Wall fell figuratively on 9 November 1989 and literally in the following days as it was chipped away piece by piece by Berliners.

-And so the Soviet Union tried blocking access to West Berlin to purge the Westerners out, but they supplied the city by air in what was later called the Berlin Airlift.
-The Americans, Brits and the French on the other side seemed to have in mind a unification of their sectors of Berlin (and even created a joint currency) and attempts at gaining control from the Russians were failing.
+And so the Soviet Union tried blocking access to West Berlin to purge the Westerners out, but the Westerners supplied the city by air in what was later called the Berlin Airlift.
+The Americans, Brits and the French on the other side even seemed to have in mind a unification of their sectors of Berlin and even created a joint currency.
+And the Russian attempts at gaining control were failing.

-In 1961, the wall suddenly made it impossible to cross the border to go to work or to see a play, it divided families and friends.
+And so in August of 1961, the Berlin Wall sprung up and suddenly made it impossible to cross the border to go to work or to see a play, it divided families and friends.
 People who tried to get over and got caught were killed, or killed themselves trying to get across.
 A few succeeded.
-Getting in and out of the Western bubble in the USSR was officially only possible using three checkpoints.
+Getting in and out of the Western bubble in the USSR was now officially only possible using one of three checkpoints.

-Until in 1989, as the USSR was losing its hold on eastern Europe, it was decided that people would be once more able to cross without a threat to their life.
+Until 1989, as the USSR was losing its hold on eastern Europe, it was decided that people would be once more able to cross without a threat to their life.
 The announcement was followed by what was essentially a street party.
 Berliners drank in the streets and brought hammers to pick away at the concrete that had been standing between them and their loved ones for almost 30 years.
 Their efforts were soon joined by machinery and the wall was taken apart.
 Its remains are still in Berlin, standing as a symbolic divide between the East and the West, and a memorial to celebrate and to educate.